-From 4 April 2020 the Scheme stated that employees who are unable to work because they have caring responsibilities such as for childcare, can be furloughed.
-It must be assumed that this is to reassure employers about the cost reclaimability in respect of employees furloughed who spend their furlough period undertaking caring or childcaring.
+Employees who are unable to work because they have caring responsibilities resulting from coronavirus such as for childcare, can be furloughed.
+This reassures employers about the cost reclaimability in respect of employees furloughed who spend their furlough period undertaking caring or childcaring.

-Do employees have to agree to be furloughed?
+Do employees have to agree to cease all work?

 Up to June 30, yes - this was a specified requirement in the legislation.
-Employees will likely have agreed to being furloughed to undertake no work or only training on their existing contract terms including salary and (all save non-operational) benefits since redundancy or lay off may require resort to the benefits system for income replacement.
+Employees will likely have agreed to being furloughed to undertake no work or only study or training on their existing contract terms including salary and (all save non-operational) benefits since redundancy or lay off may require resort to the benefits system for income replacement.
 In a minority of cases there may have to be negotiation.
 From 1 July, during hours which the employer records its employees as being on furlough, it cannot ask its employee to do any work for it that: